Boob McNutt: Story and characters

 Boob McNutt was a clumsy, buffoonish fellow who was quite friendly and attempted to be helpful in his incompetent way.
 He was entrusted with tasks like caring for priceless works of art and the Elixir of Immortality, tasks in which he inevitably failed, usually in a destructive manner.

 From 1922 to 1926, the strip focused on Boob's pursuit of his true love Pearl, whom he finally married, then divorced, then married again and divorced again.
 Goldberg inserted supporting characters from his other strips, including Mike and Ike (They Look Alike) and Bertha the Siberian Cheesehound.
 In 1934, he even brought in Professor Lucifer Gorgonzola Butts, inventor of those famed Rube Goldberg machines, for a brief sojourn before the strip was cancelled.

 The strip had several Sunday toppers over the course of its run, including: Bertha the Siberian Cheesehound (Jan 10-July 4, 1926), Bill and Professor Butts (July 11, 1926 - Sept 23, 1934), Boob McNutt's Ark (Jan 8, 1933 - Feb 4, 1934), Are You Saving Jokers?
 (Feb 11-May 13, 1934) and Boob McNutt's Geography (May 20-Sept 23, 1934).

 Legacy

 In his seminal 1923 essay, "The Seven Lively Arts", Gilbert Seldes called Boob McNutt "the least worthy of Rube Goldberg's astonishing creations".
 Boob was vindicated, however, when he was featured on the front cover of Nemo #24.

+In the Season 21 episode of American Dad!, "The Girl Who Cried Space Jam", Hayley Smith's public domain cartoon character team includes her husband Jeff dressed in a Boob McNutt costume.